 In the international pressure ulcer (PU) guideline, a PU is defined as ‘localized injury to the skin and/or underlying tissue, usually over a bony prominence, resulting from sustained pressure (including pressure associated with shear)’ (Haesler, 2014).
 It is clear that a PU results from pressure, but not all patients exposed to pressure develop PUs.
 The tissue response on mechanical load (pressure) varies for each individual and multiple risk factors appear to play a role in PU development (Haesler, 2014).
 Trauma patients may have a particular risk for developing PUs too.
 A specific high-risk group are trauma patients with suspected spinal injury.
 Untill recently, in the Netherlands, all of these patients were immobilized at the scene of accident, with a backboard, cervical collar and headblocks.
 Immobilization ends after evaluation in the Emergency Department (ED) and continues in case of diagnosed injury.
 Furthermore, their injuries can lead to prolonged periods of immobility and reduced perfusion and oxygenation.
 Above that, they are frequently exposed to immobilizing and medical devices.
 Following the most recent international guideline, adult patients with devices should be considered at risk for PU development (Haesler 2014).
 And third, all trauma patients are admitted to a emergency department, which increases PU risk (Denby and Rowlands 2010; Dugaret et al., 2014).

 The evidence to substantiate the increased PU risk in trauma patients is sparse.
-There are three studies that describe PUs in trauma patients (Baldwin and Ziegler 1998; Watts et al., 1998; O'Sullivan et al.', 1997).
+There are only three (older) studies that describe PUs in trauma patients (Baldwin and Ziegler 1998; Watts et al., 1998; O'Sullivan et al.', 1997).
 One of these was retrospective, and described a PU incidence of 0.4% in 7492 trauma patients (O'Sullivan et al., 1997) and two were prospective.
 The latter studies described a PU incidence of 30.6% in a small sample of 36 severe trauma patients, (Baldwin and Ziegler, 1998) and a PU prevalence of 20.3% in 148 trauma patients (Watts et al., 1998).
 Length of admission (Baldwin and Ziegler, 1998) and limitation in mobility (Baldwin and Ziegler, 1998; Watts et al., 1998) were described as possible risk factors for PU development in trauma patients.

 A recent systematic review which focused on device related PUs that may occur in trauma patients with suspected spincal (cord) injury reviewed 13 studies.
 Of these, nine studies included healthy volunteers and only four studies included trauma patients.
 The latter described PU development specifically related to cervical collars (Ham et al., 2014).
 Collar-related PU incidence is described as 6.8 to 38% in two retrospective (Ackland et al., 2007; Chendrasekhar et al., 1998) and two prospective studies (Ackland et al.', 2007; Powers et al., 2006).
 Length of time in the collar (Ackland et al., 2007; Chendrasekhar et al., 1998; Powers et al., 2006; Molano Alvarez et al., 2004), admission to the Intensive Care Unit (ICU) and mechanical ventilation (Molano Alvarez et al., 2004) were described as significant risk factors for collar related PU.